Dairy-Free Chocolate Peanut Butter Ice Cream

 Once the ice cream is churned, mix in the peanut butter balls and freeze again.

-You can either mix the peanut butter balls in by hand, or add them to your ice cream maker before the base forms a ball too solid to add mix-ins .
+Either mix the peanut butter balls in by hand, or add them to the ice cream maker before the base forms a ball too solid to add mix-ins .

 overhead close up view of the peanut butter balls on top of the dairy-free chocolate peanut butter ice cream base before being mixed in.